alex3025/ilo-fans-controller/README.md

     ...
     ```

-4. Restart Apache:
+6. Restart Apache:
     ```sh
-    $ sudo systemctl restart apache2
+    sudo systemctl restart apache2
     ```

+7. Configuring the PHP script:

+    Open the `ilo-fans-controller.php` file with a text editor and change the variables:

+    ```php
+    // iLO Credentials
+    $ILO_HOST = '192.168.1.69';
+    $ILO_USERNAME = 'your-ilo-username';
+    $ILO_PASSWORD = 'your-ilo-password';

+    // iLO Fans Proxy Address
+    $ILO_FANS_PROXY_HOST = 'http://localhost:8000';
+    ```

-5. Copy the `ilo-fans-controller.php` file to `/var/www/html/`:
+8. Copy the `ilo-fans-controller.php` file to `/var/www/html/`:
+    ###### If you want you can change the destination filename to something else.
     ```sh
-    $ sudo cp ilo-fans-controller.php /var/www/html/
+    sudo cp ilo-fans-controller.php /var/www/html/
     ```

-#### iLO Fans Proxy:
+### Installing the Python "Proxy":
+> On most linux distributions, Python 3.9 should™ be already installed.

-1. Install python requirements:
+1. Install `pip`:
     ```
-    $ pip3 install -r requirements.txt
+    sudo apt-get install python3-pip
     ```

-2. Run the python script:
+2. Install all the dependencies:
     ```sh
-    $ gunicorn -w 1 -b 0.0.0.0:8000 -k uvicorn.workers.UvicornWorker main:app
+    pip3 install -r requirements.txt
     ```

+3. Configure the python script:

+    Open the `ilo-fans-proxy.py` file with a text editor and change the variables:

+    ```py
+    # iLO Credentials
+    ILO_HOST = '192.168.1.69'
+    ILO_USERNAME = 'your-ilo-username'
+    ILO_PASSWORD = 'your-ilo-password'
+    ```

+4. Test the FastAPI server:
+    ```sh
+    $ gunicorn -b 0.0.0.0:8000 -k uvicorn.workers.UvicornWorker ilo-fans-proxy:app
+    ```
-    ###### `8000` can be changed to whatever port you want, only remember to change it on the php script and check if it's not used by another service.
+    > `8000` can be changed to whatever port you want (as long as it's not used by any another service), but remember to change it also in the PHP script.

+    If it's working, press `CTRL+C` to terminate the process and continue with the guide.

-    <details><summary><b>You can also create a service to run the script automatically on startup...</b></summary>
+5. Create a service to run the script automatically on startup:

-    Create a new file `/etc/systemd/system/ilo-fans-proxy.service` and write the following in it _(making sure to change the placeholders)_:
+    Make a new file `/etc/systemd/system/ilo-fans-proxy.service` and paste the following text in it _(don't forge to change the placeholders)_:

     ```ini
     [Unit]